 2.)
 Taking regular breaks

 3.)
-Setting time blocks away from technology usage during the day,
+Setting time blocks away from technology usage

 4.)
 Utilizing block or disable icons on your computer

 5.)
-Using software to limit your computer usage as well.
+Using software to limit your computer usage as well

 - 30 minutes to checking and responding to emails

-When you need to get meaningful work done, it's necessary to limit distractions while you are working on a computer.
+When you need to get meaningful work done, it’s necessary to limit distractions while you are working on a computer.
 Web browsers such as Google Chrome and Mozilla Firefox have add-ons where you can block-off sites that can easily distract you.
 Social media sites are enormous distractions.
 So you should turn off all notifications that pop up on your computer while doing serious work.
 The same method applies to smartphones.
-As an iPhone user, I usually turn off all notifications in the settings' app, so I don't get easily distracted and throw away 10-20 minutes of my time.
+As an iPhone user, I usually turn off all messages in the settings’ app, so I don’t get easily distracted and throw away 10-20 minutes of my time

 For iPhone users: Check out a brief video below on how to limit your screen time.

 In the digital age, staying focused and getting more things done can be very challenging.
-At this point, technology and electronic usage are not going away, and that's not necessarily a bad thing.
-But there is no need to get rid of our electronics (that sounds too extreme these days).
+At this point, technology and electronic usage are not going away, and that’s not a bad thing.
+There is no need to get rid of our electronics (that sounds too extreme these days).
 But more importantly, we should be mindful of how we use technology effectively.
 Hopefully, these practical tips will help you manage your time while using the internet daily.

 Which one of these tips do you like and will start applying to your daily habits?